tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_requests.md

 ## API Explorers can be dangerous in the hands of a newbie

 Additionally, the API Explorer can be a dangerous addition to your site.
 What if a novice user trying out a DELETE method accidentally removes data?
 And how do you later remove the test data added by POST or PUT methods?
 It's one thing to allow GET methods, but if you include other methods, users could inadvertently corrupt up their data.
+With [IBM's Watson APIs](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/), which use the Swagger UI, they removed the Try it out button.

 In Sendgrid's API, they include a warning message to users before testing out calls with their API Explorer: